-In terms of the specific materials proposed, the proposed aluminum storefront windows were not found to be physically and visually compatible with the existing historic materials and features of the building.
-The applicant is proposing the aluminum windows in order for the bays to be consistent with the other aluminum storefront window systems that exist in the other bays on the ground floor of the building, and has also provided arguments for how aluminum storefront windows may have been in use during certain periods in the past.
-However, there is no evidence that the existing aluminum windows were historic materials that existed on the building during its initial period of construction, which is what led to the building being classified as a Secondary Significant Contributing resource in the Downtown Historic District.
+In terms of the specific materials proposed, the applicant is proposing aluminum framed storefront windows in order for the bays to be consistent with the other aluminum storefront window systems that exist in the other bays on the ground floor of the building, and has also provided arguments for how aluminum storefront windows may have been in use during certain periods in the past.
+There is no evidence that the existing aluminum windows were historic materials that existed on the building during its initial period of construction, which is what led to the building being classified as a Secondary Significant Contributing resource in the Downtown Historic District.
 The dates of construction for buildings classified in the historic district as Secondary Significant Contributing resources was 1913-1937.
-The statement of historical significance and description of the property, as described in the nomination of the Downtown Historic District, states that most, if not all, other windows besides the aluminum framed storefront window systems were wood.
+The statement of historical significance and description of the property, as described in the nomination of the Downtown Historic District, states that most other windows besides the aluminum framed storefront window systems were wood.
 These include windows that were described as follows: "second floor windows are one over one double-hung wood sash"; "a series of three fixed six-light wood frame windows... located at mezzanine level on the south façade"; "north of the cut away storefront is a bay containing three wood fixed six-light windows"; and "next bay to the north contains a wood frame plate glass window and door".
+However, the statement of historical significance and description of the property does not specifically document the original storefront window system materials.
 The bays on the ground floor were already altered by the time of the nomination and survey in 1983, as the historic photo of the building from 1927 shows a different ground floor façade.
-Given that the remainder of the windows on the building were wood, it has been determined that the storefront windows should be of wood materials to be physically and visually compatible with the historic materials and features of the building.
-A condition of approval is included to require that the storefront windows be wood framed windows, or that wood trim and sills be applied to the exterior of the internal aluminum framed windows.
+Since those bays were already altered, and there is no written description or evidence that the original storefront window systems were wood framed, the aluminum framed windows were allowed to be compatible with the materials on the remainder of the building.

-- d.
-Changes to a property that have acquired historic significance in their own right will be retained and preserved. - e.
+d.
+Changes to a property that have acquired historic significance in their own right will be retained and preserved.

+- e.
 Distinctive materials, features, finishes, and construction techniques or examples of craftsmanship that characterize a property will be preserved. - f.
 The existing condition of historic features will be evaluated to determine the appropriate level of intervention needed.
 Where the severity of deterioration requires repair or limited replacement of a distinctive feature, the new material will match the old in composition, design, color, and texture.